Lab Director

 [email protected]

 Qing is currently studying Development Psychology and Education at OISE at the University of Toronto.
 She is enthusiastic about children’s counterfactual reasoning.
-It is fantastic for her to think about how children reason and how they think about the world.
-Qing has an active spirit of exploration into the cognitive development process of children.
+She is interested in learning more about how children reason and how they think about the world and is curious about a variety of topics in child cognitive development.
 In her free time, she likes reading, listening to music and traveling with friends.